Tencent/sluaunreal/README.md

 ## What's slua-unreal?

-slua-unreal is unreal4 plugin, you can use lua language to develop game login and hot fix your lua code via this plugin, slua-unreal give you 3 way to wrap your c++ interface for lua, including reflection(by blueprint), c++ template and static code generation by a tool, meanwhile you can communicate with blueprint, call lua from blueprint, vice versa.
+slua-unreal is unreal4 plugin, you can use lua language to develop game logic and hot fix your lua code via this plugin, slua-unreal give you 3 way to wrap your c++ interface for lua, including reflection(by blueprint), c++ template and static code generation by a tool, meanwhile you can communicate with blueprint, call lua from blueprint, vice versa.

 # slua-unreal 是什么